FTB Tax Audit Lawyer

 The California Franchise Tax Board (FTB) is California’s primary tax authority, responsible for functions such as collecting and reviewing state tax returns, issuing tax refunds, assessing tax liabilities, and, where financial errors or suspicious activities are detected, conducting audits of businesses and individual taxpayers.
 The FTB collaborates with the Office of Tax Appeals (OTA), which was created by the Taxpayer Transparency and Fairness Act of 2017 to hear taxpayer appeals pertaining to sales and use taxes, corporate income taxes, and California personal income taxes.
 If you disagree with the results of an FTB audit, you may challenge or “protest” the outcome.
 However, due to the great complexity of this process – and the potential for debilitating penalties – it is crucial that you are represented by an experienced FTB audit appeals lawyer.

-At the Tax Law Offices of David W. Klasing, we are nationally recognized, award-winning tax attorneys who bring over 20 years of experience to each appeal and protest we handle.
+At the Tax Law Offices of David W. Klasing, we are nationally recognized, award-winning tax attorneys who bring over 20 years of combined experience to each appeal and protest we handle.
 We are well-versed in FTB and OTA appeal and protest procedures under the updated California tax laws, and can protect your best interests while working efficiently to resolve the controversy.
 We have four objectives in each case we handle: holding your tax liabilities to a minimum, providing you with the information you need to make informed and strategic decisions, protecting your liberty by minimizing the risk of prosecution for California tax crimes. and helping you comply with the law.
 If you have any questions about protesting an FTB decision, contact our California FTB audit attorneys online, or call the Tax Law Offices of David W. Klasing at (800) 681-1295 for a reduced-rate consultation or schedule online today.

 Can I Dispute the Results of a Franchise Tax Board (FTB) Audit?